 What are Rent Pressure Zones?

-Rent Pressure Zones are designated Local Electoral Areas where rents can only rise by up to 4% per annum, and can be no more than market rent.
-This designation is in place for a maximum of three years and applies when rents are set at the start of a tenancy and when rents are reviewed during an ongoing tenancy.
+Rent Pressure Zones are designated Local Electoral Areas where rents can only rise by up to 4% per annum, and the rent can be no more than market rent.
+This designation is in place for a maximum of three years and applies when rents are set at the start of a tenancy, both new and further part 4 tenancies, and when rents are reviewed during an ongoing existing tenancy.

 What criteria must an area meet to be designated as a Rent Pressure Zone?